New Jersey Butterfly Club

 • Field-trip Portion - Leader: Tom Halliwell (973) 713-2147

-The field-trip portion will begin at 9:30, followed by the picnic at noon.
-We will meet at the parking lot at the park entrance off of Goodale Road (not Limecrest Road) and walk the roads and trails through large flower-filled meadows.
-Those arriving only for the picnic meet at the large parking lot on Limecrest Road about 1 mile off of Route 206.
+We will meet at the dirt/grass parking lot at the park entrance off Goodale Road (not Limecrest Road) and walk the roads and trails through large flower-filled meadows.
+Those arriving only for the picnic meet at the large parking lot on Limecrest Road about 1 mile off Route 206.
 Port-a-potty available at Goodale Road entrance, and inside bathrooms at the picnic area.

 Crosswicks Creek Greenway